Preview:

 End of Preview

-Dr. Randy: It’s forgiveness for our sins.
-Our faith in Jesus Christ.
+Dr. Schroeder: It’s forgiveness for our sins, our faith in Jesus Christ.
 And likewise, forgiveness can heal the brokenness between husbands and wives, between parents and children.
-Uh, this- what the central aspect of our Christian faith is the good news of forgiveness.
+Uh, the c- what the central aspect of our Christian faith is the good news of forgiveness.

-John: That’s Dr. Randy Schroeder and he joins us again today on Focus on the Family.
-Your host is Focus president and author, Jim Daly.
-And I’m John Fuller.
+John Fuller: That’s Dr. Randy Schroeder, and he joins us again today on Focus on the Family with Jim Daly.
+I’m John Fuller.

 Jim: That’s what we want.